 While perennial plants are more expensive than annuals (especially if you are purchasing a tree or large shrub), they survive year after year, which means you won’t have to buy new seeds.
 Plus, you’ll save money on fertilizer and water.

-✓ Need less maintenance
+✓ Low maintenance needs

 ✓ Roots prevent erosion

-Perennials have deep, strong root systems that help stabilize the soil and encourage water to filter through, so the next rainstorm won’t leave your lawn messy and muddy.
+Perennials have deep, strong root systems that help stabilize the soil and encourage water to filter through so the next rainstorm won’t leave your lawn messy and muddy.

 ✓ Native, pollinator-friendly varieties promote biodiversity

-Native perennials are a fantastic food source and habitat for butterflies, birds, and bees that are facing habitat loss.
+Native perennials are a fantastic food source and habitat for hummingbirds, butterflies, birds, and bees facing habitat loss.
 You can design an eco-friendly wildflower garden or butterfly garden filled with easy-care native perennials specifically adapted to your climate.
 These plants don’t require fertilizer or pesticides, and many drought-tolerant varieties don’t even need mulch.

 ✓ Yearly yard-to-table harvests

 Perennial fruits and vegetables (like rhubarb, apples, blueberries, asparagus, and Jerusalem artichokes) will give you a heaping harvest year after year.
 A single rhubarb plant can produce delicious stalks for as long as 20 years, and most asparagus live for at least 10 years.
-That means you’ll have your own delicious, sustainable food supply year after year.
+This means you’ll have your own delicious, sustainable food supply year after year.